Halfmoonly/feignx-plugin/README.md

 FeignX is inspired by IDEA's star plugin MybatisX.

+The FeignX plugin monitors all FeignClient and ApiController in the project based on real-time scanning mechanism, and provides method-level navigation jump capability.

+In short, You can flexibly jump back and forth between FeignClient and remote service ApiController through method-level navigation buttons.
 You can flexibly jump back and forth between FeignClient and remote service ApiController through method-level navigation buttons.

 eg. feignClient -> ApiController